ivedantsharma/Expense-Tracker-Application/README.md

 ## More Info

-If you find the Expense Tracker Application helpful or interesting, please consider giving it a star ⭐ on GitHub!
+If you find the SpendWise helpful or interesting, please consider giving it a star ⭐ on GitHub!
 Your support means a lot and helps others discover the project.
 This project is developed purely for educational and learning purposes.

 Contributions, feedback, and suggestions are always welcome!